howardxu520/MARINE/README.md

 conda activate marine_environment
 ```

-or if you encounter problems with this approach, try using mamba instead, which can be faster:
+or if you encounter problems with this approach, try using mamba (downloadable at https://github.com/conda-forge/miniforge) instead, which can be faster:

 ```
 conda install -c conda-forge mamba=1.5.12 -y